-Student Liability Insurance
+Student Professional Insurance

-Student professional liability insurance is provided by the University at no additional cost to the student for students who participate in clinical instruction as part of required academic coursework in the following areas: nursing, graduate counseling, social work, and cytogenetic & anatomic pathology.
+Student professional liability insurance is provided by the University at no additional cost to the student for students who participate in clinical instruction as part of required academic coursework in the following areas: nursing, counseling, social work, physical therapy, and cytogenetic & anatomic pathology.
 For more information, contact your graduate program director.